 - A faculty work group met twice in summer 2017 and has drafted a description of core topics/outcomes for Math& 146 for system review in fall 2017.
 Contact Helen Burn for more information.

-Other Dana Center-sponsored “Pathway to Calculus” webinars held in spring 2017:
+Other Dana Center-sponsored “Pathway to Calculus” resources:

 - Preparing Students for Calculus: Exploring Current Research